SoxIn4/fw_apy/README.md

 edit lines 9 & 10 with your encoded API key and server address

-The fw_apy.py file can be used on it's own or in oyur own projects.
+The fw_apy.py file can be used on it's own or in your own projects.
 The rest of the files in this repo are examples or supporting files for the examples.

 # fw_device_details.py